The Pay and Non-Pay Content of Job Ads: Introduction

 \section{Introduction}

 There is a long tradition in labor economics of seeing jobs as more than pay \citep[e.g.,][]{brown1980equalizing,duncan1983adam,rosen1986theory}.
-Expressions commonly used in the literature such as ``compensating differentials,'' ``amenities,'' or ``workplace differentiation'' all conceptualize the notion that jobs can be represented as a multidimensional bundle of attributes that workers trade off when considering opportunities with alternative employers.
-Such trade-offs can be substantial.
-Recent experimental evidence shows that workers at a US call center are willing to give up 8 percent of their salary for the option to work from home \citep{mas2017valuing}, while undergraduates at a top US university would accept a 5.1 percent salary cut for a job offering the possibility to work part-time \citep{wiswall2018preference}.
+Phrases such as ``compensating differentials,'' ``amenities,'' or ``workplace differentiation'' all capture the notion that jobs are multidimensional bundles of attributes that workers trade off against pay when considering job opportunities with alternative employers (see, e.g., \cite{mas2025nonwage} for a recent overview).
+Such trade-offs can be substantial: recent experimental evidence shows that workers at a US call center are willing to give up 8\% of their salary for the option to work from home \citep{mas2017valuing}, while undergraduates at a top US university would accept a 5.1\% salary cut for jobs that offer the possibility to work flexible hours \citep{wiswall2018preference}.

-What is unclear from this evidence, however, is how workers gather information on job attributes---both pay and non-pay---when exploring their options in the labor market.
-One important search channel through which workers can learn about these attributes is the content of job postings.\footnote{Recently, \cite{carrillo2023matching} provide survey evidence from Germany showing that 55.3 percent of firms used job postings in their latest hire, while 88.1 percent of workers used job postings in their search process.
-Notably, however, job postings are not exclusive of other search methods, such as social networks and recruitment agencies. \cite{carrillo2023matching} find that firms and workers use, respectively, 1.9 and 2.3 channels on average.} As employers ultimately decide on the content that they wish to mention in publicly advertised job postings, it remains an open question whether such content in fact reflects the actual pay and amenities associated with different employers.
+What is unclear from this evidence, however, is how workers gather information on the pay and amenity attributes of a job while exploring their options in the labor market.
+The content of job postings represents one important search channel through which workers can gather information about these attributes.\footnote{Recently, \cite{carrillo2023matching} provide survey evidence from Germany showing that 55.3\% of firms used job postings in their latest hire, while 88.1\% of workers used job postings in their search process.
+Notably, however, job postings are not exclusive of other search methods, such as social networks. \cite{carrillo2023matching} find that firms and workers use, respectively, 1.9 and 2.3 channels on average.} But as employers ultimately decide on the content of publicly advertised job postings, it remains an open question whether such content reflects the actual pay and amenities associated with different employers.